Don’t Let Your Organic Traffic Go to Waste When Rebranding Your Website

 • Choose which backlinks to keep and which ones you should drop.

-• Plan when and how to reach out to backlinks’ owners and ask to update the URL and the anchor texts associated with them.
+• Plan when and how to contact the owners of backlinks and ask them to update the URLs and anchor texts associated with them.

 rawpixel com 603653 unsplash